Particular/docs.particular.net/nservicebus/architecture/scaling.md

 ---
 title: Scaling with NServiceBus
-summary: NServiceBus provides several options to scale out your system
+summary: NServiceBus provides several options to scale out a system
 ---

 This document describes how to scale-out endpoints using NServiceBus.
 Reasons to scale out can be to either achieve a higher message throughput or high availability.